aShevc/entities-processor/README.md

-# Metrics Processor
+# Entity Processor

 ## Overview and purpose
-Metrics Processor is a project developed for scaffolding JVM based applications that are built on top of distributed infrastructure.
+Entity Processor is a project developed for scaffolding JVM based applications that are built on top of distributed infrastructure.
 More specifically, the project can be used as a templating tool for building and testing out data pipelines.
 This tool may be used to accomplish the following objectives: